thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-0.rst

 of ``S¹`` is ``ℤ``.
 In fact, our strategy will also show that the higher homotopy groups of ``S¹`` are all trivial.
+You don't need to know any prerequisites - in particular we will define the fundamental group and higher homotopy goroups if you don't know what they are already.

 .. important::